 Before we begin talking esthetician salary, it’s important to cover qualifications.

 In order to attend medical esthetician school in most states, you must have your high school degree or GED.
-However, there are a few states that only allow medical professionals, like nurses or doctors, to perform cosmetic laser treatments, so it’s important you check your regulations.
+However, there are a few states that only allow medical professionals, like nurses or physicians, to perform cosmetic laser treatments, so it’s important you check your regulations.
 In order to attend cosmetic injectable courses at medical esthetician schools, you must be a medical professional.

 Check your state’s regulations and gain more information by calling 800-982-6817.